Tollycraft Boating Club History

-In 1987 Tollycraft owners, Pam and Dave Ellard called up several other Tollycraft boat owners to attend a “rendezvous” at Port Ludlow, Washington of which 5 boats and 13 people attended.
-Later that year, he went to the local Tollycraft dealer, Jerry Schei of Western Yacht Sales for the purpose of planning the first Tollycraft Rendezvous for the following year.
+Tollyclub history began in 1987 when Tollycraft owners Pam and Dave Ellard contacted several other Tollycraft boat owners to attend a “rendezvous” at Port Ludlow, Washington.
+Thirteen people and five Tollys attended this inaugural Tollycraft event.
+Later that year, Dave visited the local Tollycraft dealer, Jerry Schei of Western Yacht Sales, to plan the first Tollycraft Rendezvous for 1988.

-In the years following, the rendezvouses became larger with 37 boats and 76 people attending, then 68 boats and 121 people attending.
-Newsletters and rosters were developed.
+In the following years, the rendezvous grew with 37 boats and 76 people and then 68 boats and 121 people attending.
+To continue this growth and interest in Tollycraft events, newsletters and rosters were introduced.
 Many friendships were made and Tollycraft owners looked forward to each year’s rendezvous.
-The number of people attending those rendezvous grew in size.

-In 1995, it was decided to organize some type of club.
-So the Tollycraft Boating Club of Puget Sound, Washington was formed and named with By – Laws, Bridge Officers and a board.
-It established an association of Tollycraft owners for the purpose of providing a means of communication on questions and answers pertaining to their Tollycraft Yachts, to foster greater interest and meet new friends, to promote proper and safe boating, to organize cruises and rendezvous in the Pacific Northwest waters and to act as a medium for the exchange of ideas and information.
+In 1995, the Tollycraft Boating Club of Puget Sound, Washington was formed and named with by-laws, bridge officers and a board.
+This club formally established an association of Tollycraft owners for the purpose to share information pertaining to their Tollycraft Yachts, foster greater interest and meet new friends, promote proper and safe boating and organize cruises and rendezvous in the Pacific Northwest waters.

-In 1997 the first International Rendezvous of American and Canadian Tollycraft owners was held.
-173 boats and 457 people attended it.
-In 1999 the 12th Annual Tollycraft Boating Club Rendezvous was held at Roche Harbor, Washington, in the San Juan Island breaking the club’s record with nearly 225 boats and 563 people in attendance.
+The first International Rendezvous of American and Canadian Tollycraft owners was held in 1997 with 173 boats and 457 people attending.
+And in 1999, the 12th Tollycraft Boating Club Rendezvous set the club’s attendance record with with nearly 225 boats and 563 people in attendance.

-Today, there are around 330 vessels and 650 members in the Tollycraft Boating Club.
-The majority of members reside in the Pacific Northwest (Washington, Oregon and British Columbia) while others enjoy their Tollycraft boats in New York, Florida, the Great Lakes, Idaho, Utah, Alaska, Alberta, Montana and California.
+Today, there are around 250 Tollys and vessels and 475 members in the Tollycraft Boating Club.
+The majority of members reside in the Pacific Northwest (Washington, Oregon and British Columbia) while others enjoy their Tollycraft boats in other area of the U.S and Canada., Europe and Australia.